mnms/docs/docs/command-line-interface.md

 # 2. Thrift Server Commands

-If you want to see the list of Thrift Server commands, use the `thriftserver` command without any option.
+If you want to see the list of Thrift Server commands, use the the `thriftserver` command without any option.

 ``` bash
 NAME